What is Entity Management?

 An entity known as a subsidiary can be a corporation, partnership, trust, etc., possessing distinguishable legal rights.
 An entity is created to conduct business activities or engage in trade.
 There are five types of entities that an organization can form:

-Partnership: There are two types, general partnership and limited partnership.
-A general partnership is similar to a sole proprietorship but with two or more owners.
+Partnership: There are two types, general partnership, and limited partnership.
+A general partnership is similar to a sole proprietorship with two or more owners.
 On the other hand, a limited partnership is a registered business entity where founders have personal liabilities and limited partners, for example, investors, have little to no liability or control over the business.

 Limited Liability Company: These are separate legal entities from their owners and have the liberty to choose how they are taxed.
 LLCs take positive features from other types of entities and resonate more with sole proprietorship and partnership.

 Now that we know what an entity is, let's understand how entity management works.

 It is a complex process involving many people and procedures related to each entity.
 Orderly management of a company's vital information and documents is necessary to keep the business streamlined.
 It consists of a corporation's management, compliance, and legal departments that maintain incoming and outgoing information and processes like regulatory compliance, administrative maintenance, monitoring of insider trading, and internal record-keeping.

 Apart from keeping track of all the activities, entity management helps a business understand the deficiencies to comply with the governance model and overcome contemporary challenges.